AhmedDiderRahat/crypto_price_prediction/README.md

 ### Project Goal:
 This project is the part of Deep Learning course during the summer semester of 2022.
 The main goals of the project are:

     1. Implement an LSTM model to predict the future price of Bitcoin and Ethereum.
     2. Calculate the RMSE value.
-  3. Choose the best parameter using hyper-parameter tuning.
+    3. Choose the best parameter using hyperparameter tuning.

 ### Project Report: